MicrosoftEdge/WebView2Feedback/specs/DefaultDownloadDialog.md

   /// COREWEBVIEW2_DEFAULT_DOWNLOAD_DIALOG_CORNER_ALIGNMENT).
 When the WebView
   /// or dialog changes size, the dialog keeps its position relative to the
   /// corner.
 The dialog may become partially or completely outside of the
   /// WebView bounds if the WebView is small enough.
-Set the margin from the
+Set the margin relative to
-  /// corner with the `DefaultDownloadDialogMargin` property.
+  /// the corner with the `DefaultDownloadDialogMargin` property.
   ///
   /// \snippet ViewComponent.cpp SetDefaultDownloadDialogPosition
   [propput] HRESULT DefaultDownloadDialogCornerAlignment(